ZcashFoundation/zebra/zebra-consensus/src/checkpoint/README.md

 It is easier if `zcash-cli` is in your execution path however you can specify the location of it anywhere in the filesystem with option `--cli`.

+By default, `zebra-checkpoints` will use a `zebrad` backend.
+If the running instance is `zcashd`, please add `-b zcashd` to your command.

 To update the checkpoint list, run:

 ```sh